douban/dpark/README.md

  print wc
 ```

-This scripts can run locally or on Mesos cluster without
+This script can run locally or on a Mesos cluster without
-any modification, just with different command arguments:
+any modification, just using different command-line arguments:

 ``` bash
 $ python wc.py